Standard Conjectures and Height Pairings: Local cycles

-For construction of these cycle maps, one can use an argument in Bloch--Gillet--Soul\'e \cite{BGS95}, Appendix, with ``envelopes" replaced by de Jong's alternation \cite{dJ}.
+For construction of these cycle maps, one can use an argument in Bloch--Gillet--Soul\'e \cite[Appendix]{BGS95} with ``envelopes" replaced by de Jong's alternation \cite{dJ}.
 The argument in \cite{BGS95} works with this replacement because of $\BQ_\ell$-coefficients.
-Let $A_*(X_s)$ and $A^*(X_s)$ be the image of these maps.
-Then we have a connection map
+In particular, when $X$ has strict semistable reduction, there is the following analogue formula for Chow groups: